This article may contain affiliate links. You can see our disclaimer here.

 Hospedaje Villa Monica

 Located in the heart of Villa de Leyva, this small hotel has comfortable beds in spacious double rooms.
 The private bathroom was modern and clean with the best hot shower in my entire travels through Colombia.
 Breakfast is served on a small table in the hallway at your desired time.
 Otherwise, the small kitchen is free to use at night.
-The only odd thing was that the only window in the room opened up to the hallway, which limits privacy and security.
+The only odd thing was that the only window in the room opened up to the hallway.
 There was a fan in the room so air circulation was not an issue.

 This isn’t really a hostel, but more of an inn located on the edge of town just a short walk to the center.
 At a rate of $12 for a couple to rent a double room (shared bath) during the week, you won’t likely find a better deal for a private room in Villa de Leyva.
 The rooms are spacious, located in a shared house with a small kitchen available to use.
 Some rooms include a small private balcony.